FaiChou/IntraPaste/README.md

 MINIO_ROOT_PASSWORD=your-password
 ```

-3. (Optional) Run MinIO locally:
+If MinIO is not configured, the system will operate in text-only mode.

-If you don't have a MinIO server, you can run one locally:
+You can run MinIO locally using Docker:
 ```bash
 docker run -d \
   --name minio \